gchure/gchure.github.io/pages/about.md

 in Biochemistry and Molecular Biophysics under the tutelage of [Rob Phillips](https://rpgroup.caltech.edu) at the California Institute of Technology.
-Through studying how bacterial cells control the action of their own genes, I learned how to approach biological problems from a physical and probabilistic perspective.
-I have carried this manner of scientific study with me where I bring it to bear on the complex phenomena that emerge at the intersection of bacterial physiology, ecology, and evolution.
+Through studying how bacterial cells control the action of their own genes, I learned how to approach biological problems from a physical, probabilistic, and computational perspective.
+I have carried this manner of scientific study with me where I bring it to bear on the complex phenomena that emerge at the intersection of molecular biophysics, bacterial physiology, and evolution.

 Beyond quantitative science, I am a software engineer and help build and maintain a